nehalecky/CS7637-Knowledge-Based-AI/09_Case_Based_Reasoning_When__.md

 - Patterns exist in the world.
 - Similar problems have similar solutions

-One can consider two examples for cases:
+One could consider two examples for cases:

 1. Navigation from an *office* to a *restuarant*.
 2. Data persistence between instances of a program.